marcelgoh/sicp-exercises/ch3-written.md

 ## Exercise 3.32

 This order must be used because each transition takes a small amount of time and the gate would emit the incorrect signal for a moment.

+## Exercise 3.34

+The multiplier is designed to work when two out of the three connectors have values.
+So when two of the three connectors are connected to `a`, it will only work one way.
+Setting `a` to a value in the squarer will fire two inputs in the squarer and `b` will get a value.
+However, setting `b` to a value will only send one input to the squarer so it will never figure out the square root.